orangkucing/MewPro/README.md

 (Note: There is an infamous Arduino IDE's preprocessor bug (or something) that causes to ignore #ifdef/#else/#endif directives and forces to compile unnecessary libraries.)

 * GR-KURUMI
-  - To compile the code with GR-KURUMI using Renesas web compiler     http://www.renesas.com/products/promotion/gr/index.jsp#cloud :
+  - To compile the code with GR-KURUMI using (Renesas web compiler)[http://www.renesas.com/products/promotion/gr/index.jsp#cloud] :
   1. open a new project with the template GR-KURUMI_Sketch_V1.04.zip
   2. create a folder named MewPro and upload all the files there.
-  3. at project's home directory, replace all the lines of gr_scketch.cpp by the following code.
+  3. at project's home directory, replace all the lines of gr_scketch.cpp by the following code:
 ```
 #include <RLduino78.h>